You are going to be redirected to the Retirement Fund Benefits secure site. This should only take a moment.

-Below are some practical tips on what you can do to start saving.
+Below are some practical tips on how to save money in South Africa.

 Your goal should be to save at least 10% of your pre-tax earnings.
 Consider paying yourself first by starting a regular savings plan that could form the backbone of a fund from which you will be able to draw money to cover the necessities of life.

-Whether you are saving for a major purchase or for your retirement, you will never reach your goals unless you make savings a priority.
-Little changes can add up to big savings on expenses.
+Whether you are saving for a house or for your retirement, you will never reach your goals unless you make savings a priority.
+Little changes can add up to big savings on day-to-day expenses.
 Those savings can be put to good use for achieving your long term savings goals.

 Are you a spender or a saver?
 Be honest with yourself and select investments that will provide you with the discipline you may need.

 Turn savings into a game.
 Instead of force feeding budgeting tips to yourself, look at this as an